facebookresearch/fairo/docs/source/index.rst

 Controller
 ----------

-Instead of directly affecting the agent's environment, the controller places `Task <https://github.com/fairinternal/minecraft/blob/master/base_agent/task.py>`__ objects on a `Task Stack <https://github.com/fairinternal/minecraft/blob/master/base_agent/sql_memory.py#L555>`__.
+Instead of directly affecting the agent's environment, the controller places `Task <https://github.com/facebookresearch/fairo/blob/main/droidlet/interpreter/task.py>`__ objects on a `Task Container <https://github.com/facebookresearch/fairo/blob/main/droidlet/interpreter/task.py#L219>`__.
 In order to choose which to place (if any), it needs to read information about the state of the world from memory.

-In addition to the "abstract" droidlet agent, this repo has two "batteries included" droidlet agent instantiations, located `here <https://github.com/fairinternal/minecraft/blob/master/locobot/agent>`__ and `here <https://github.com/fairinternal/minecraft/blob/master/craftassist/agent/>`__.
+In addition to the "abstract" droidlet agent, this repo has two "batteries included" droidlet agent instantiations, located `here <https://github.com/facebookresearch/fairo/tree/main/agents/locobot>`__ and `here <https://github.com/facebookresearch/fairo/tree/main/agents/craftassist>`__.
 In these, the controller is mediated in part by a Dialogue Manager with an associated Dialogue Stack, which attempt to convert human interactions (dialogue) into specifications of Tasks.
 The Dialogue Stack is populated with Dialogue Objects, which carry out chunks of human interaction, for example asking for a clarification about a command.

-The Dialogue Manager is in turn powered by a neural semantic parser, which translates natural language into partially specified programs in a DSL decribed `here </../../blob/master/base_agent/documents/Action_Dictionary_Spec.md>`__.
+The Dialogue Manager is in turn powered by a neural semantic parser, which translates natural language into partially specified programs in a DSL decribed `here <https://github.com/facebookresearch/fairo/tree/main/droidlet/documents/logical_form_specification>`__.
 The partially specified programs are then made "executable" (i.e. interpreted into Task Stack manipulations, including adding Tasks) by the Intepreter Dialogue Object.
-This object is further broken down into subinterpreters that correspond to subtrees of the logical forms in the DSL, and is described in more detail `here </../../blob/master/docs/source/interpreter.md>`__
+This object is further broken down into subinterpreters that correspond to subtrees of the logical forms in the DSL.

 The Controller operation in the droidlet agents can be sketched as: